 If there’s one thing we can all agree on, it’s how much we love pancakes.
 This classic comfort food reminds us of weekend mornings with our families and late-night gatherings at the local diner.
 And, they’re so easy to make.
 Mix together a few basic ingredients from your pantry, and you’ll have a delicious stack of pancakes on the table in no time.

-To get more pancakes on the table faster, use this fun blender bottle and a double burner griddle.
+To get more pancakes on the table faster, use a double burner griddle.
 Then, it’s time to customize, turning a basic pancake recipe into a new family favorite.
-Here are seven pancake toppings ideas to get you started.

 - Craft pretty brunch pancakes.
 For special occasions or when hosting a brunch, you can step it up by making fancy butter pats.
 Just spread room-temperature butter in a candy mold and refrigerate.

 - Skip the maple syrup.
 If maple syrup isn’t your jam, top with jelly or jam, peanut butter, Nutella®, chocolate, cream cheese, lemon curd, or drizzle with honey.
 Or, you could top with your favorite yogurt—that sounds healthy.
 Skip the butter knife and use a flexible multi-purpose spreader so you can get every last bit out of the jar and scoop nice large amounts.

 - Try healthy fruit toppings.
 Blueberries are a popular pancake topping, especially when they’re in season.
 But any fresh fruit on pancakes adds nutrition and great taste.
 Try berries, peaches, bananas, chopped apples, or grilled pineapple.
 If fresh fruit isn’t available, try frozen or canned fruit, or applesauce.

 - Mix and match toppings.
 We like peanut butter and bananas (like Elvis).
 The kids might go for PB&J. Or, try it with yogurt and berries.
 If you roll it up taco style—no fork needed.